- Introduction: Hotel Hopping In Amazing Los Cabos

 - Review: Solaz Los Cabos, Marriott Luxury Collection (My First-Ever One Star Rating)

-Want to take advantage of the Hilton Impresario program to receive extra perks (like breakfast and upgrades) for paid stays at the Waldorf Astoria Los Cabos?
-Contact [email protected] for more details.
-He may even be able to help if you already have a stay booked.
+Want to take advantage of Hilton Impresario benefits at no extra cost (when paying for your stay with cash), including a room upgrade, free breakfast, a hotel credit, and more?
+Contact Ford ([email protected]) for more details.
+He doesn’t charge booking fees, and may even be able to help if you already have a stay booked.

 I’ve been wanting to check out the 115-room Waldorf Astoria Los Cabos Pedregal since it joined Hilton Honors in 2019.
 Prior to that the hotel was independent and known as The Resort at Pedregal.
 Well, this hotel didn’t disappoint, and is probably the best points hotel option in Los Cabos.
 This hotel has flawless service, and the property is immaculately maintained.
 There’s only one area where there’s significant room for improvement…